 - Badgering the other in an effort to restrict their movements or activities

-- Rejection of the partner's personality differences or labeling them as "defective"
+- Rejecting your partner's personality or labeling them "defective"

-- Acting superior and insulting a partner's differences, extended family, vulnerabilities, etc.
+- Acting superior and insulting a partner's differences, extended family, etc.

 Is your teamwork problematic?